1. Are reservations required?

 9. May I guide myself?

 Yes, if you have specific activities that you wish your students to work on, you are welcome to present the material yourself.
 However, for resource protection and safety, a ranger must still accompany the group to the fort, and the time is still limited to 50 minutes unless you reserve two adjacent time periods.
-Click here for a scavenger hunt activity for the students.
+Click here for a list of activities for the students and other helpful information about your visit.

 10. What about adult educational groups--Elderhostel, college, etc?